Tweener/kmplate/README.md

 ### 5. Rename Github Actions names

-1. Open `.github/workflows/buildDebug.xml` and replace `Kplate` on lines 1, 42 and 54 by your own name.
+1. Open `.github/workflows/buildDebug.xml` and replace `Kmplate` on lines 1, 42 and 54 by your own name.

 ### 6. Use correct `google-services.json`